Learning to Infer Parameterized Representations of Plants from 3D Scans: Background

 \subsection{Recursive Neural Networks}

-Recursive Neural Networks (RvNN)~\cite{costa2003towards} are a class of deep neural networks that apply the same network architecture recursively on input that is structured as a tree graph to give a single representation in a latent space.
-The term \emph{recursive} refers to the network architecture being applied to the output of step $i-1$ during step $i$.
-The recursivity of RvNNs allows to handle input of varying size, as the network is applied in a bottom-up fashion from the leaves to the root.
-These networks learn hierarchical dependencies and correlations between input components.
+Recursive Neural Networks (RvNN)~\cite{costa2003towards} are deep neural networks that apply the same network architecture recursively on structured input.
+The term \emph{recursive} refers to the network being applied to the output of step $i-1$ during step $i$.
+The recursivity of RvNNs allows for input of varying size, as the network is applied bottom-up from leaves to root.